vatpac-technology/sops/docs/aerodromes/classc/Darwin.md

 e) Runway 11 and Runway 18;
 f) Runway 11 only.

+## LAHSO

+LAHSO is the operation of two crossing runways used for arrivals and departures.
+Tower should give aircraft traffic information about the secondary aircraft landing on the crossing runway.
+Darwin utilises LAHSO in the runway format of 36A/29AD

+!!! phraseology
+    ***Traffic Landing RWY 36***

+    **DN ADC:** "YZU, traffic is an E120, landing on the crossing runway, hold short runway 29, runway 36 cleared to land."
+    <br>**YZU:** "Hold short runway 29, runway 36 cleared to land YZU"

+    ***Traffic Landing RWY 29***

+    **DN ADC:** "ANO407, traffic is a Seminole landing on the crossing runway, will hold short.
+Runway 29, cleared to land"
+    <br>**ANO407:** "Runway 29 cleared to land, AN407"

+#### Operational Info
+When using runway mode 36A/29AD, the ATIS OPR INFO shall include:
+`LAND AND HOLD SHORT OPERATIONS IN PROGRESS`

+This allows for the operation of two crossing runways to be used for arrivals, which in turn doubles the arrival capacity of the aerodrome.

+!!!note
+    **Due to the complexity of this procedure, LAHSO may only be operated under the approval of VATPAC Staff or C3 rated controllers**

 ## Non-RNAV Departures
 For non-RNAV approved IFR aircraft with a wake turbulence category of medium or greater, issue a Radar SID
 For non-RNAV approved IFR aircraft with a wake turbulence category of light, issue a visual departure or Radar SID